 From left: Alexander Ionov, Valery Butin, and Alexander Malkevich (source)

-Last week, I blogged a quick story re: fundraising efforts to help pay off convicted Russian agent Maria Butina’s legal bills.
+Last week, I blogged a quick story re: Maria Butina’s recent fundraising efforts.
 Investigative reporter Casey Michel also wrote about this story via his perch at ThinkProgress (click here to read).

 In my post, Russian journalist/propagandist Alexander Malkevich told me he recently paid Butina’s lawyers 5 million rubles (approximately $76,000) via a Moscow-based NGO named the Anti-Globalization Movement of Russia (AGMR) in order to circumvent sanctions imposed on him by the U.S. Treasury Department in December.

 On Tuesday, Malkevich held a joint press conference with AGMR’s founder Alexander Ionov, in which Ionov appeared to comment on the two stories by me and Michel.